Sugary drink tax: United Kingdom

 In the 2016 United Kingdom budget, the UK Government announced the introduction of a sugar tax, officially named the "Soft Drinks Industry Levy".
 The tax came into effect on 6 April 2018.
 Beverage manufacturers are taxed according to the volume of sugar-sweetened beverages they produce or import.
 The tax is imposed at the point of production or importation, in two bands.
 Drinks with total sugar content above 5g per 100 millilitres are taxed at 18p per litre and drinks above 8g per 100 millilitres at 24p per litre.
 The measure was estimated to generate an additional £1 billion a year in tax revenue which would be spent on funding for sport in UK schools.
 The tax raised £336m in 2019-2020.
 Despite not being part of the United Kingdom the British Soft Drinks Industry Levy came into force on the Isle of Man on 1 April 2019 because of the Common Purse Agreement.
 It was proposed that pure fruit juices, milk-based drinks and the smallest producers would not be taxed.
 For other beverages there was an expectation that some manufacturers would voluntarily reduce the sugar content in order to avoid the taxation.

 For example, Barr's changed the recipe of their best selling Irn Bru soft drink in 2018 and many long-term fans were disappointed at the change to the beloved drink.
 Cans and bottles dated before then sold for hundreds of pounds on websites such as eBay following the outcry.

 A 2024 study led by the University of Cambridge found that, in the 11 months after the implementation of the tax, daily sugar consumption from drinks had fallen on average by 3.0g in children and 5.2g in adults.
 A 2025 study found that the tax reduced "intake of about 6,600 calories per year per UK resident, 80% of which is attributable to reformulation by manufacturers."

+In November 2025, the new Labour Government announced that the Soft Drinks Industry Levy would be widened to also include pre-packaged milkshakes, coffees and protein drinks, as well as lowering the sugar threshold to 4.5g per 100 millilitres.
+The measures were cautiously welcomed by the think tank The Food Policy Institute.